jordantsap/karvali/README.md

 #2
 composer install
-(if gives error about null translatable locale value, change the config('translatable.locale') to match any locale you use)
+(if gives error about null translatable locale value, change the env('APP_LANG') to match any locale you use)

 php artisan migrate --seed  for clean project or
 php artisan migrate:fresh --seed if your db has records